iroblesrazzaq/memory_vault/README.md

 ## ✨ The Solution

 Memory Vault uses AI to understand what pages *mean*, not just what they say.
-Search for `"database consistency vs availability trade-offs"` and instantly find that article about CAP Theorem you read weeks ago.
+Search for `"database tradeoffs"` and instantly find that article about CAP Theorem you read weeks ago.

 ## 🚀 Key Features